Customs Surveillance Service: Maritime

+Maritime special operations units

-The Special Operations Units of the Customs Maritime Service are responsible for tracking drug shipments from foreign points-of-origin and interdicting them in international waters, supported by the investigations of ground staff.
+The special operations units of the Customs Maritime Service are responsible for tracking drug shipments from foreign points-of-origin and interdicting them in international waters, supported by the investigations of ground staff.

 Ground forces

 Most of the vehicles used are unmarked while some of them are marked, specially those deployed in airports and seaports or in specific operations.

 They also are equipped with mobile scanners for non-intrusive inspections.
 Investigation units have special equipment to accomplish their missions like thermal cameras, interceptions devices, etc.

-Small Arms
+Small arms

-Spanish Customs Agents are armed with the 9mm Heckler & Koch USP Compact pistols and Heckler & Koch MP5 submachine guns.
+Spanish customs agents are armed with the 9mm Heckler & Koch USP Compact pistols and Heckler & Koch MP5 submachine guns.
 Also 7.62mm MG3 and .50 caliber M2 machine guns are mounted on vessels.